Research PapersRequirements Engineering 2025

 -

 I am doing qualitative research.
 What information should I include to help reviewers assess my research results and the readers use my results?
 Best practices for addressing the reliability and credibility of qualitative research suggest providing detailed arguments and rationale for qualitative approaches, procedures, and analyses.
 Therefore, authors are advised to provide as much transparency as possible into these details of their study.
 For example, clearly explain details and decisions such as 1) context of study, 2) the participant-selection process and the theoretical basis for selecting those participants, 3) collection of data or evidence from participants, and 4) data analysis methods, e.g., justify their choice theoretically and how they relate to the original research questions, and make explicit how the themes and concepts were identified from the data.
-Further, provide sufficient detail to bridge the gap between the interpretation of findings presented and the collected evidence by, for example, numbering quotations and labeling sources.
+Further, provide sufficient detail to bridge the gap between the interpretation of findings presented and the collected evidence by, for example, numbering quotations and labeling sources, and providing the codebook with associated examples for each code and category.
 Similar to replicability in quantitative research, transparency aims to ensure a study’s methods are available for inspection and interpretation.
 However, replicability or repeatability is not the goal, as qualitative methods are inherently interpretive and emphasize context.
 As a consequence, reporting qualitative research might require more space in the paper; authors should consider providing enough evidence for their claims while being mindful with the use of space.
 Finally, when qualitative data is counted and used for quantitative methods, authors should report the technique and results in assessing rigour in data analysis procedures, such as inter-reliability tests or triangulation over different data sources or methods, and justify how they achieved rigour if no such methods were used.

 -